-- 7.5 A visitor survey was commissioned by Sunderland City Council and South Tyneside Council between November 2014 and April 2015.
+- 7.5 A visitor survey commissioned by Sunderland City Council and South Tyneside Council was completed between November 2014 and April 2015.
 This was complemented by a second visitor survey that took place during the period January to March 2016.
-The results of these surveys provide useful information about visitor behaviour during the winter period, and show that behaviour during the summer does not differ significantly. - 7.6 The seasonal scope of the visitor survey is not considered to constrain the assessment of impacts of recreational activities upon the wintering bird features of the Northumbria Coast SPA/ Ramsar.
-The reason for this is that the qualifying bird interest species, i.e. turnstone and purple sandpiper, are not present in significant numbers outside of the winter months.
-However, the visitor survey data may underestimate the impact of recreational pressure upon the cliff vegetation of the Durham Coast SAC.
-Nevertheless, this is also not considered to be a significant constraint due to the limited accessibility of the most vulnerable qualifying cliff vegetation habitat features of the coastal SAC. - 7.7 The visitor survey covered the whole South Shields and Sunderland coast extending from the Tyne Estuary south as far as Seaham Harbour.
-Whilst the Sunderland City Council administrative area only covers part of the survey area, it is appropriate to consider the full set of survey results as it is possible that residents within the Sunderland City Council area will travel outside it when participating in recreational activities. - 7.8 The results of the survey show that different locations are visited by different numbers of people.
-There are also differences in the numbers of people who visit sections of coast that form part of an SAC, SPA or Ramsar site compared to sections of coast that are not of European importance.
+The results of these surveys provide useful information about visitor behaviour during the winter period. - 7.6 The seasonal scope of the visitor surveys is not considered to constrain the assessment of impacts of recreational activities upon the wintering bird features of the Northumbria Coast SPA / Ramsar.
+The reason for this is that the qualifying species, i.e. turnstone and purple sandpiper, are not present in significant numbers outside of the winter months.
+Whilst the visitor survey data may underestimate the impact of recreational pressure upon the cliff vegetation of the Durham Coast SAC, this is also not considered to be a significant constraint due to the limited accessibility of the qualifying habitat features of the coastal SAC (the vegetation is associated with the eroding cliffs). - 7.7 The visitor survey covered the whole South Shields and Sunderland coast extending from the Tyne Estuary south as far as Seaham Harbour.
+Whilst the Sunderland City Council administrative area only covers part of the survey area, it is appropriate to consider the full set of survey results (as well as the Sunderland-specific data) as it is possible that residents within the Sunderland City Council area will travel outside it when participating in recreational activities (analysis of visitor survey data indicates that a significant proportion of visitors to the coast travel less than 6 km to get there see paragraph 4.9 et seq). - 7.8 The results of the visitor survey show that different locations are visited by different numbers of people.
+There are also differences in the numbers of people who visit sections of coast that form part of an SAC, SPA or Ramsar site compared to sections of coast that are not of European importance (Bluegrass, 2015 & 2016).